 I don’t care what OS I use, it’s just a boot loader for Emacs anyway. - Some U. Penn PhD student

-Despite the Emacs steep learning curve, I was motivated by OrgMode, the Emacs killer application, whenever I tried to give up.
+Despite the Emacs steep learning curve, I was motivated by OrgMode, the Emacs killer application.
 Fortunately, commands and interactions that appeared unintuitive at the beginning gradually made a lot more sense and I was fascinated by the unparalleled power of Emacs.
-I summarized a short list of Emacs features that benefited me most during my Emacs exploration.
+I cherry-picked a short list of Emacs features that benefited me most during my Emacs exploration.

 - Org-drill: I used it to make flashcards (e.g., two-sided cards) with embedded spaced repetition algorithm to recap easy-to-forget knowledge in programming, German vocabulary and so on.